 In general, linguistic units made up of monosyllabic morphemes appear to be more disciplined and much easier to identify and group than their bilateral counterparts.
 They include some of the linguistic powerhouses of language such as s/=ls, sm=ms, rs=sr, dr=rd, etc. The fields they cover are wide-ranging and include inventions such as soap making (bs=sb), arithmetic (hs=sb), industry (sn=ns), angles and scales (zw=wz), and urbanisation (sm=ms).
-Aspects of famine and shortages of food were allocated a number of units including sm=ssb and sm=ssb.
-Snakes, the source of both fear and awe, were treated in two units, sm=ssb and sm=ssb are sm=ssb and sm=ssb and
+Aspects of famine and shortages of food were allocated a number of units including sm=sb and sm=sb.
+Snakes, the source of both fear and awe, were treated in two units, sm=sb and sm=sb.
+An extension of sm=sb is sm=sb and s